Science and technology in China: History

 One of the star charts from Su Song's Xin Yi Xiang Fa Yao published in 1092, featuring the cylindrical equirectangular projection and the corrected position of the pole star thanks to Shen Kuo's astronomical observations.
 Su Song's celestial atlas of five star maps is actually the oldest in printed form.

 China was a global scientific and technological leader up until the early years of the Ming dynasty.
 Ancient and medieval Chinese discoveries and Chinese innovations such as papermaking, printing, the compass, and gunpowder (the Four Great Inventions) contributed to the economic development of ancient and medieval East Asia, the Middle East and Europe.
 Chinese scientific activity began to neuter and wane around the fourteenth century.
-Unlike in Europe and other parts of the Western World, Western engineers and scientists did not attempt to reduce observations of nature to mathematical laws and nor did they not form a scholarly community with criticisms and progressive research.
+Unlike in Europe and other parts of the Western World, Chinese engineers and scientists did not attempt to reduce observations of nature to mathematical laws, nor did they form a scholarly community with criticisms and progressive research.
 In the Chinese Confucian cultural ethos dating back to the Han dynasty, Confucian philosophers held a strong focus by placing an overemphasis on literature, the arts, and public administration, while scientific and technological pursuits were looked down upon in terms of prestige and respectability and regarded to be unworthy endeavors that were fell far beneath their social pay grade as such domains of inquiry were seen as trivial or restricted to limited practical applications.
 One contributing factor is believed to be the imperial examination system, which deprived the incentives that encouraged up-and-coming Chinese intellectuals to actively engage in scientific and technological endeavors.
 The absence of motivating factors rooted in the imperial examinations stifled the development of scientific and technological innovation and resulted in a stagnation of Chinese scientific and technological creativity and development over the last several centuries.
 By the 17th century, Europe and the Western world surpassed China in scientific and technological advancement.
 The causes of this early modern Great Divergence continue to be debated by scholars to this day.